How to Dry-Fry and Marinate Tofu Like the Pros

 If you are a vegetarian, you know it well: tofu disaster.
 Cooked incorrectly, tofu can turn out slimy and disintegrate into a flavorless mush.
 How do restaurants do it?
 My special method uses dry-frying and marinating, resulting in firm, flavorful tofu that leaves even meat-eaters impressed.

-• Drain 16 oz. extra firm tofu and cut into 1/2 " thick strips or triangles.
+- Drain 16 ounces of extra-firm tofu and cut into 1/2-inch-thick strips or triangles.

 - 1/2 cup Braggs Liquid Aminos (for a salty, smoky flavor)

 - water to cover

 Chinese Tofu Marinade

 - 1/4 cup rice wine (or sherry)

 - 1 clove garlic, crushed

 - 1/2 tablespoon fresh ginger, grated or crushed

 - 1 teaspoon palm sugar (or brown sugar)